xijnim/grug-ls/README.md

 cargo build
 ```

-After that, the process is editor specific on how to add a language server
+After that, the process is editor specific on how to add a language server.
+Also, if you want to see the logs for the server go to /tmp/grug-ls-logs.json

 ### Neovim
 Using lspconfig, you can simply add this code to your init.lua